HCloward/syniti-hugo/content/System-Admin/Use_Cases/Add_a_Mass_Change_Custom_Link_to_a_Custom_Page_in_System_Administration.md

 +++
-title = ''
-solution = 'Platform'
+title = 'Add a Mass Change Custom Link to a Custom Page' solution = 'Platform'
 +++

-## Add a Mass Change Custom Link to a Custom Page
+# Add a Mass Change Custom Link to a Custom Page

 In dspCompose<span style="font-weight: bold;">™</span>, if Mass Changes
 should be allowed to the request data, the MassChange Custom Link must